 Will we have to wear masks at all times?

-Patrons will be required to wear masks at all times when on
+request that all patrons wear masks at all times when on Festival property,

-Festival property, including when lining up for a performance, while inside our
+including when lining up for a performance, while inside our buildings to use

-buildings to use the washrooms, when travelling to their seat and when seated
+the washrooms, when travelling to their seat and when seated during the

-Will you supply masks - what kind of masks do we have to wear?
+Will you supply masks - what kind of masks are acceptable?